bigfix/developer.bigfix.com/site/pages/other/explorer-api/status.md

 }
 ```

 If the connection between BigFix Explorer and the BigFix Root Server cannot be established because of an invalid BigFix Explorer certificate, the `status` response field will be `Starting` or `Online`, while the `rootServerConnection` field will be `Invalid Explorer Certificate`.
-For example
+For example:
 ```json
 {
     "instanceName": "explorer",